alunperkins/holdall/README.md

 Next the program reads "/home/personal/pictures" and synchronises that folder with "pictures" on the removable drive.

 Mike now synchronises with his home PC.
-The locations-list file is "syncLocationsOn_mikePC" and contains
+The locations-list file is "syncLocationsOn_mikePC" and he put in it
  - /home/pictures

 Which ensures that "/home/pictures" is kept in sync with the folder "/home/personal/pictures" on his laptop.

-There is a diagram for this example.
+Have a look at the diagram for this example - it's the image file.

 Running holdall
 -----------